deundrewilliams/bbsim/README.md

 # Technologies Used
 ---
-* Backend: Django, SQLite, Python
+* Backend: Django, Postgres, Python
 * Frontend: React

 # How to Use